avantrec/soco-cli/README.md

 Multiple commands can be run as part of the same `sonos` invocation by using the `:` separator to add multiple `SPEAKER ACTION <parameters>` sequences to the command line.
 The `:` separator must be surrounded by spaces.

-A `wait <seconds>` (or `w`, `sleep`) primitive is available that simply waits for the specified number of seconds before moving on to the next command.
+A `wait <seconds>` (or `w`, `sleep`) primitive is available that waits for the specified number of seconds before moving on to the next command.
 This is useful when, for example, one wants to play audio for a specific period of time, or maintain a speaker grouping for a specific period, etc.

 An arbitrary number of commands can be supplied as part of a single `sonos` invocation.
 If a failure is encountered with any command, `sonos` will terminate and will not execute the remaining commands.